Please select a number to view further details of our individual holes.

 When Bernard Darwin first played the West Course, he forecast that the finishing hole would, “Become famous, or even, in some jaundiced eyes, infamous, for it is a terrifying and magnificent hole.
 The obvious comparison is to some of the holes at Carnoustie, and particularly, perhaps, to the Seventeenth.
 Just as the Barry Burn winds like a snake hither and thither, so does the pretty little stream at Ashdown lie in wait for us everywhere.”

 Unlike some of the climbs on the Old Course, the West provides an enjoyable and easy walk which is one reason why it is hugely popular with Societies who often combine a morning round on the Old with an equally demanding, though less strenuous, 18 after lunch on the West.
-To this day the course remains hugely popular with ladies and also welcomes three and fourball players at all times.
+To this day the course remains hugely popular with ladies and always welcomes three and fourball play.